Evaline, Washington: Politics

-Evaline has historically voted Republican and conservative.
-As this is an unincorporated community, there are no defined bounds, and the precinct may be incongruous with the census boundaries.
+As Evaline is an unincorporated community, there are no defined bounds, and the precinct may be incongruous with the census boundaries.

 The 2020 election included 9 votes for candidates of the Libertarian Party and 2 votes for write-in candidates.
+In the 2024 election, there were 4 votes cast for write-in candidates and 12 votes were tallied for Robert F. Kennedy Jr..

 Education

 The Evaline School District (ESD) began in 1883 and oversees the two-room K-6 Evaline Elementary School.
 Middle school and high school students attend schools in Winlock.
 The ESD is the longest, uninterrupted operating school district in the county.